takipipo/stak/README.md

 {
     "headers": {
         "host_system_id": string, // application's defined id.
-        "category": string, // application's defined key, e.g. use this to derive icon?
         "audiences": { /** Same as Audience object on Message Schema */ "kind": "users" | "everyone",
             "label": string, // label of users group if needed, This can be display in the message as well.
             "uids": string[], // List of `user_id` (only defined when "kind" == "users") },
-    }
+    },
+    "taxonomy": { // this is optional, setting this will scope down the category of the object will update the counting separately.
+        "category": string, // application's defined key, e.g. use this to derive icon?
+    },
     "message": {
         "title": string,
         "body": string | any // provide any message structure you need.